cattlepi/cattlepi-website/web/_posts/2018-10-11-pihole-image.md

 ---
 layout: post
-title:  "Setting up Pi-Hole via the prebuild image"
+title:  "Setting up Pi-Hole via the prebuilt image"
 excerpt_separator: <!--more-->
 ---
 In a [previous tutorial]({% post_url 2018-08-21-pihole-and-usercode %}) we learned how to setup our Raspberry Pi to run PiHole by injecting the setup code into the usercode that runs automatically on setup.
-While this is usefull (and you should leverage the usercode when needed) it also has a few downsides:
+While this is useful (and you should leverage the usercode when needed) it also has a few downsides:
  * it's slow. the whole pihole process can take quite a long time.
  * it's error prone.
 A network connectivity issue or any other transient issue (that may not be under your control) means that the pihole setup might fail .